arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 {% include git.md link=site.data.jq.links.jq_and_openapi_git branch="part-1" %}

-Most of this post's examples are run against the same OpenAPI file (`demo-api-openapi.json`) which is a slightly modified version of an example coming from my book, I added a few elements here and there, convert it from YAML to JSON and uglify it.
+Most of this post's examples are run against the same OpenAPI file (`demo-api-openapi.json`) which is a slightly modified version of an example coming from my book _The Design of Web APIs_, I added a few elements here and there, convert it from YAML to JSON and uglify it.

 {% codefile title:"$filename (uglyfied OpenAPI 3.0)" file:demo-api-openapi.json %}